siangjun2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Admin enters the payment command with a valid index and status (e.g., payment 3 s/paid).
+1. Admin enters the pay command with a valid index and status (e.g., pay 3 s/paid).
 2. TutorPal updates the payment status for the student and displays a success message.

     Use case ends.